 Migrants have been taken care of, no cause for concern, MHA tells Supreme Court

-New Delhi, Apr 27: The Ministry of Home Affairs has told the Supreme Court that t is personally supervising all the directives and also added that the migrants cannot be moved during the lockdown.
+New Delhi, Apr 27: The Ministry of Home Affairs has told the Supreme Court that it is personally supervising all the directives and also added that the migrants cannot be moved during the lockdown.

 In its status report, the MHA said that there is no need for migrants to go back to their villages.
 Shelter, food and medical facilities are being taken care of.
 The needs of their families are also being taken care of in the respective villages, the MHA also said.